karussell/graphhopper-native-image/Readme.md

  * GraphHopper [mostly already works on Android](https://github.com/graphhopper/graphhopper/tree/master/android) but Android does not support the latest Java.
 Even Java 8 is not really well supported.
 This forces us to stay on old dependencies for our `core` module and also on Java7 features.
 Android additionally limits the area one process can mmap.
 This is ugly because it is an arbitrary limit at ~1.5GB hardcoded in the sources although the devices usually have more and there is no such limit for native applications.
  * There is an [iOS port](https://github.com/graphhopper/graphhopper-ios/) but maintaining this port is not trivial.
 And so this port is not up-to-date.

+# Solutions

+ * Rewrite in Kotlin that can target iOS and Android and even JavaScript.
+But this is a huge work and on Android one needs an additional Kotlin dependency.
+ * GraalVM looks promising and could help us to develop a native library that could be included on iOS and Android.

 # Create Native Image for GraphHopper

  * [download graalvm](https://github.com/graalvm/graalvm-ce-builds/releases/)